 What can I do with this degree?

-As liberal arts graduates, our students are also equipped to pursue careers in virtually any field to which they feel called.
+As liberal arts graduates, our students are equipped to pursue careers in virtually any field to which they feel called.
 Our graduates routinely go on to the ministry, mission field, and other fields of Christian service.
 After leaving Bethel, many of our students pursue graduate or professional education, particularly the study of law.
 Our majors have been admitted to all of the Minnesota law schools as well as nationally top-ranked schools, including Harvard, George Washington, the University of Virginia, Vanderbilt, and many more.

-Through study of political science, students develop a set of analytical capabilities, administrative competence, and communication skills that are valued in many careers.
+What skills will I develop?Through study of political science, students develop a set of analytical capabilities, administrative competence, and communication skills that are valued in many careers.
 Our students read difficult material, discuss complex ideas, and complete writing assignments that equip them with the abilities that employers expect from well-educated people.
-Our majors’ sharp critical thinking skills have made them attractive employees in the private as well as the public sector, and these skills have served them well when they pursue graduate or professional education.
+Our majors’ sharp critical thinking skills have made them attractive employees in the private and public sectors, and these skills have served them well when they pursue graduate or professional education.

 What unique experiences or opportunities will I have?

-Students who major in Political Science often choose to spend a semester in Washington, D.C. with the American Studies Program, a program of the Christian Council on Colleges and Universities that gives students the chance to live 8 blocks east of the Capitol and complete an internship in Washington D.C., while continuing their classroom study of Political Science with CCCU faculty.
+Students who major in political science often choose to spend a semester in Washington, D.C. with the American Studies Program, a program of the Christian Council on Colleges and Universities that gives students the chance to live 8 blocks east of the Capitol and complete an internship in Washington, D.C., while continuing their classroom study of political science with CCCU faculty.